Key takeaways

 And while doing your research is always critical for any type of investment, it’s especially important to consider the economic environment before investing in property.
 Interest rates, inflation and market volatility are all factors that can affect your decision.

-There are two main types of investment property: residential and commercial.
+There are two main property types for investment: residential and commercial.

-• Residential includes single-family homes, multi-unit properties like apartment buildings and duplexes, and short-term vacation rentals.
+• Residential property includes single-family homes, multi-unit properties like apartment buildings and duplexes, and short-term vacation rentals.

-• Commercial includes retail, office and industrial property and other, more nuanced categories.
+• Commercial property includes retail, office and industrial property and other, more nuanced categories.

-“Every property and property type will have unique characteristics that provide insights into their potential investment performance,” says Bill Merz, senior vice president and head of capital markets research at U.S. Bank.
+“Every property and property type will have unique characteristics that provide insights into their potential investment performance,” says Bill Merz, senior vice president and head of capital markets research for the U.S. Bank Asset Management Group.
 “Buying an investment property often necessitates detailed due diligence on expected rents, expenses and potential surprises to either.”

 Jenny Yuen, mortgage sales supervisor at U.S. Bank, notes that she hasn’t seen property investors generate big profits since 2021 due to rising interest rates.
-“The math just doesn’t work with interest rates where they are now, unless you’re making a substantial down payment,” she says.
-“Putting 20% or 30% down often just isn’t enough in this environment.”
+“The math can become challenging with interest rates where they are now, unless you’re making a substantial down payment or the property is particularly unique,” she says.
+“Putting 20% or 30% down often may not be enough in this environment.”

 How to find investment properties